Compress-Store on Blockchain: A Decentralized Data Processing and Immutable Storage for Multimedia Streaming: Implementation and System Details

-First of all, the proposed scheme ensures data immutability through the blockchain as well as data chaining that connects I frames (self-compressed frames) of the compressed video as described.
-The predictive nature of the compression process is used to add an extra layer of chaining between different kinds of compressed video frames.
-Thus, any tempering on data can immediately be detected since this attempt will change all hash results in a propagated fashion.
-Plus, changing a block content will require all following blocks to change which will require PoWS for all GOPs covered by these blocks.
-This would require a large volume of computation as well as secured storage space.
+First of all, the proposed scheme ensures data immutability through the use of a blockchain as well as data chaining process that connects $I$ frames (self-compressed frames) of the compressed video.
+The predictive nature of the compression process is used to add an extra layer of chaining between different kinds of compressed video frames in addition to hash chaining of the blockchain.
+Thus, any tempering on data can immediately be detected since this attempt will change all hash outputs in a propagated fashion.
+Plus, changing a block content will require all the following blocks to change which will require PoWS for all GOPs, represented by these blocks.
+This would require a large volume of specific computation as well as large amounts of secured storage space.
 Secondly, the concept of PoWS does not allow our system to have a solely CPU-based mining which can lead to hardware specific implementations and hence centralization.
-Additionally unlike bitcoin’s proof of work mechanism, PoW component of PoWS does require miners to perform useful work, i.e., in an application of the proposed idea, a miner can compress a video file using his CPU and network resources.
-This way, miner will make his job easier when finding nodes to store the compressed content.
-More compression will help miners spend less for data storage and bandwidth at the expense of more CPU power.
+Additionally unlike bitcoin’s consensus mechanism, PoW component of PoWS requires miners to perform useful work, i.e., in an application of the proposed idea, a miner can compress a video file using his CPU and network resources.
+This way, miner will make his job easier when finding external nodes to store the compressed content.
+More sophisticated compression will help miners spend less for data storage and bandwidth at the expense of more CPU power.
 On the other end, Miners can choose to go with a simpler compression technique at the expense of larger storage space committed for the compressed content.
 Such variations of the proposed idea lead miners to complete the total work of PoWS at different instants of time and hence block generation happens at relatively different times.
-As a result of that, potential (soft) forks (in the blockchain convergence process) will be eliminated without them getting too large (lengthy) i.e., convergence of consensus will be faster.
+As a result of that, potential (soft) forks (in the blockchain convergence process) will be eliminated without getting too lengthy i.e., convergence of consensus will be faster.